Phone: +61 2 6268 8856

 - "Future Now."
 Southerly, 60th Anniversary Issue, 59.3 & 4 (1999): 27-36.

 - "Asking for More: The Impact of Dorothy Hewett."
 Overland 153 (1998): 26-31.

 - "Jill-of-all-Trades: Dorothy Hewett talks to Nicole Moore."
 Overland 153 (1998): 34-41.
 Interview.
 Republished Jacket 9, October 1999. http://jacketmagazine.com/09/moor-iv-hewe.html

 - "Me Operation': Abortion and Class in Australian Women's Novels, 1920s -1950."
 Hecate 22.1 (1996): 27-46.

 - "The Burdens Twain or Not Forgetting Yourself: The Writing of Betty Roland's Life."
 Hecate: An Interdisciplinary Journal of Women's Studies 18.1 (1992): 6-26.

-She has supervised to successful completion PhD dissertations on:
+A/Prof Moore has supervised to successful completion higher degree dissertations on: